Manny Charlton

-Manuel Charlton (25 July 1941 – 5 July 2022) was a Scottish musician and record producer, who was known as a founding member of the influential Scottish hard rock band Nazareth and was their lead guitarist from 1968 to 1990.
-He also produced a string of successful Nazareth albums in the 1970's, including the seminal album "Hair of the Dog" (1975).
+Manuel Charlton (25 July 1941 – 5 July 2022) was a Spanish-born Scottish musician and record producer, best known as a founding member of the influential Scottish hard rock band Nazareth; he was the band's lead guitarist from 1968 to 1990.
+He also produced a string of successful Nazareth albums in the 1970s, including Hair of the Dog.

 Career

 Nazareth

-Charlton was born in La Línea, Andalusia, southern Spain.
-His family had emigrated from Spain to Dunfermline, Scotland in the 1940s when he was aged 2.
-Prior to joining Nazareth, Charlton played in a few bands, most notably the Mark 5 and later the Red Hawks, until joining the local semi-pro Dunfermline band The Shadettes.
+Charlton was born in La Línea on 25 July 1941.
+His family emigrated from Spain to Scotland and settled in Dunfermline when he was two.
+Prior to joining Nazareth, he played in a few bands, most notably the Mark 5 and later the Red Hawks, until joining the local semi-pro Dunfermline band The Shadettes.
 In 1968, the band changed their name to Nazareth, inspired by the opening lyric from "The Weight", a song by The Band.

 Charlton played a huge part in Nazareth's worldwide success.
-His bluesy style of playing, combined with Dan McCafferty's vocals, first came to the attention of wider rock audiences when Nazareth toured in 1971 as the opening act for Deep Purple.
-But by 1973, they were headlining their own shows.
+His bluesy style of playing, combined with Dan McCafferty's vocals, first came to the attention of wider rock audiences when Nazareth toured in 1971 as the opening act for Deep Purple, but by 1973 they were headlining their own shows.
 Charlton was also the band's producer for many years, succeeding Deep Purple's Roger Glover, after the band decided they wanted to move in a new direction for the Hair of the Dog album.
 Hair of the Dog attained platinum sales in the United States and has to date sold in excess of two million copies.
 It is the band's most well known album, and contains their biggest hit "Love Hurts" which reached No. 8 in the United States.